20 Secrets of 911 Dispatchers

-Every day, the U.S. 9-1-1 system receives more than 500,000 calls, and emergency dispatchers are the very first responders.
+Every year, the U.S. 911 system receives about 240 million calls, and emergency dispatchers are the very first responders.
 They translate a caller’s situation into actionable instructions so police, fire, or medical teams can respond as quickly as possible.
 It’s an incredibly demanding job, with some shifts lasting up to 16 hours.
 That’s a lot of time spent listening to terrified callers in their most desperate moments, and it takes a certain kind of person to survive the stress.
-Hopefully you never have to dial 9-1-1, but if you do, here are a few things you should know about the person answering your call:
+Hopefully you never have to dial 911, but if you do, here are a few things you should know about the person answering your call.

-On busy days, 9-1-1 dispatchers may get somewhere between 300 and 500 calls, and they have to answer every single one of them.
+On busy days, 911 dispatchers may get somewhere between 300 and 500 calls, and they have to answer every single one of them.
 However, many of them aren’t true emergencies.
-“Ninety-five percent are nothing calls,” says Amanda, a dispatcher of eight years in British Columbia.
+“Ninety-five percent are nothing calls,” says Amanda, a dispatcher of eight years in British Columbia, Canada.
 “They’re not people who need help.
 They’re people who have low coping skills.
-The fact you don’t know how to change the batteries in your fire alarm is not a 9-1-1 call.
-The fact you don’t know where you parked your car at the mall is not a 9-1-1 call.
+The fact you don’t know how to change the batteries in your fire alarm is not a 911 call.
+The fact you don’t know where you parked your car at the mall is not a 911 call.
 But you’ll have days where it seems that’s all you get.”

 The irrelevant calls can be about anything from barking dogs to parking disputes, and in some states there are penalties for abusing the system.
-Earlier this year a woman in Ohio was arrested and charged with a misdemeanor after calling 9-1-1 to report bad Chinese food.
+In 2015, a woman in Ohio was arrested and charged with a misdemeanor after calling 911 to report bad Chinese food.
 A man in Illinois was arrested and charged with disorderly conduct for using the emergency line to request an ambulance ride to a doctor’s appointment.

 “The level of distress somebody is displaying is in no way correlated to how serious their problem is,” Amanda says.
 “The people who are screaming the most generally have overflowing toilets.
 But the calmest guy will call up and say, ‘I don’t really wanna bother anybody, but my wife isn’t breathing.’”